waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - MR. POKEMON's house is located here.
 (Confirmed)

 #### Route 32
-- Route 32 has a complex layout with one-way ledges.
+- Route 32 has a complex layout with one-way ledged.
 The central path (accessed by ledge from the west) leads to the eastern path, which is a dead end, making progress south from the northern Union Cave exit impossible.
 - Hidden SUPER POTION at (11, 40).

 #### Violet City